opendp/opendp/docs/source/api/user-guide/measurements/index.rst

 you can construct either scalar or vector-valued mechanisms.

 More details on `laplacian and gaussian noise mechanisms here <additive-noise-mechanisms.html>`_.
+More details on `the L1 staircase mechanism here <l1-staircase-mechanism.html>`_.
+More details on `the L-infinity staircase mechanism here <linf-staircase-mechanism.html>`_.

 .. toctree::
   :hidden:

   additive-noise-mechanisms
+  l1-staircase-mechanism
+  linf-staircase-mechanism

 Laplacian Noise